agnesoft/agdb/docs/queries.md

 QueryBuilder::search().from("a").to("b").query(); //path search using A* algorithm QueryBuilder::search().breadth_first().from("a").query(); //breadth first is the default and can be omitted QueryBuilder::search().depth_first().from("a").query();
+QueryBuilder::search().elements().query();
 QueryBuilder::search().index("age").value(20).query(); //index search
-//limit, offset and order_by can be applied similarly to all the search variants QueryBuilder::search().from(1).order_by(vec![DbKeyOrder::Desc("age".into()), DbKeyOrder::Asc("name".into())]).query() QueryBuilder::search().from(1).offset(10).query();
+//limit, offset and order_by can be applied similarly to all the search variants except search index QueryBuilder::search().from(1).order_by(vec![DbKeyOrder::Desc("age".into()), DbKeyOrder::Asc("name".into())]).query() QueryBuilder::search().from(1).offset(10).query();
 QueryBuilder::search().from(1).limit(5).query();